blanfried/Oso-Tech/content/english/_index.md

 portfolio:
   enable: true
   bg_image: "images/feature-bg.jpg"
-  title: "Start With An Additional 43.2 Million Potential Clients"
+  title: "Start With An Additional 1.5 Billion Potential Clients"
-  content: " With us, you get ahead of 97% of your competition by being accessible to 43.2 million more people in the United States alone.
+  content: " With us, you get ahead of 97% of your competition by being accessible to 1.5 Billion more people around the globe.
 How is this so? <br/> <br/>

-  Included in our Website Creation price is maximal ADA compliance and website legal protection guaranteed.
-All our sites are built in accordance with the most up to date ADA regulations.
-We are so sure of this that we even provide up to $10,000 in legal protection, just to make you feel even safer. <br/> <br/>
+  In our [Compliance Package](pricing/) is a website litigation package along with WCAG, ADA, and other accessibility legislation compliance.
+Your website will be built in accordance with the most up to date legislation and will tracked and updated daily if anything changes. <br/> <br/>

-  Our compliance policy not only protects you from getting sued but it also makes your business accessible to all individuals with disabilities (43.2 million people in the US alone!).
+  Compliance not only protects you from litigation but also makes your business accessible to all individuals with disabilities (1.5 billion people globally).
+It is the best for your business and the right thing to do.
   "
   button:
     enable: true
     label: "Learn More"
-    link: "blog/blog-post-1/"
+    link: "pricing/"

 ############################# Service ############################